Epse/vSMR-belux/README.md

 * Approach view window.
 * Hoppie CPDLC clearance system integration.

-Find out all you need to know on the wiki: <https://github.com/pierr3/vSMR/wiki>
+Find out all you need to know on the wiki: <https://github.com/Epse/vSMR-belux/wiki>, or the original vSMR wiki: <https://github.com/pierr3/vSMR/wiki>

 ### Belux additions
-The plugin was slightly modified for the Belux vACC.
+The plugin was heavily modified for the Belux vACC.
 Features:
 * Different font size and weight for the first line (callsign).
 * Changed speed threshold when taxing to switch tag information (gate, rwy) with groundspeed from 25 to 50 knots.